 Your business will also need an MCA when there is an urgent profit-making strategy to fund or a deal to take advantage of.
 For example, there could be a discounted equipment sale offer your business may be interested in but need more financial muscle to participate in.
 Funders love this scenario!
 MCAs will also save the day by meeting unforeseen expenses and helping you avoid embarrassing situations.

 Applying for an MCA is typically easier than applying for a traditional business loan (and faster!).
 But that's if you get the most favorable deals from a small business-friendly funder, and that is what we do here at One Park Financial.
 If you start the process now, you can get prequalified within minutes.
-All you need to do is answer a few quick questions.
+All you need to do is fill out our online form.
 Within a few minutes, you can have your questions answered by your business funding specialist and get the fast financing your business needs—no voluminous paperwork.
 What we are about is the performance of your business!

 You only need to have been in business for more than 90 days and earn at least $7,500 in monthly sales.
 Don't delay, and get started today!
 A perfect opportunity to bail your business out of a financial fix is correct before you!